Apple's latest iPhones continue to push the boundaries of performance, features, and design just as the original iPhone did back in 2007.

 The iPhone 12 mini will outperform the Pixel 5 in raw power.
 However, for daily tasks -- such as checking email, flipping through social media, or playing the occasional game, the Pixel 5 has zero issues.
 It's more than enough for most people.

 The Pixel 5 also offers one of the most Apple-like software experiences.
-You'll receive updates as soon as they're out -- instead of on a substantial delay like many third-party Android phones -- and the Android experience isn't altered in any way.
+You'll receive updates as soon as they're out -- instead of on a substantial delay like many third-party Android mobiles -- and the Android experience isn't altered in any way.

 Pros: Smaller design, OLED display, fast-charging, rapid updates, solid camera, minimal software bloat, stutter-free performance, good battery life, 3.5mm headphone jack